Madhu-712/Google-Maps-ADK--MCP-Agents/README.md

     *   "What is the elevation of Mount Everest?"
     *   "Tell me the time zone of Tokyo, Japan."
     *   "What's the address of the Eiffel Tower?"
-    *   "Travelling from Bangalore to Pune .Give directions info, weather info, airquality info,elevation info,driving navigation map details ,important hotspots and cafes.
+    *   "Travelling from Bangalore to Pune .
+Give directions info, weather info, airquality info,elevation and geocoordinates info,driving navigation map details ,important hotspots and cafes.
     *   I am currently in Satara and want to navigate shirdi.
 Give me directions and plan.

 ## Contributing